sbonaretti/timeSavers/HowTo_CreatePythonPackage.md

     ```
     To close: `crtl + c`

-  - `import pykneer` in top of notebook
-    If this does not work, create a [new kernel](https://anbasile.github.io/programming/2017/06/25/jupyter-venv/):
+  - Use pyKNEEr's kernel if already existing.
+If not, create a [new kernel](https://anbasile.github.io/programming/2017/06/25/jupyter-venv/):
     ```
     pip install ipykernel
     ipython kernel install --user --name=projectname